 The Adepts of the Cela, by far the paramount magical organization in Loka, see the elements in a hierarchy.
 Students being with study of Air, progress to Fire, and then to Lightning.
 Most Celan Adepts pay little attention to Water and Earth, largely see manipulating those as being subsumed by their study of Air, which allows them to manipulate those elements indirectly.
 Some trendy revisionists, however, believe that the tribal traditions in these areas have further crucial secrets.
 A few even say that water is the true “top” of the elemental hierarchy.

-The most common magical abilities are “Air” manipulations: the ability to remotely move objects.
-Most strictly this involves moving a mass of air, but by extension includes using air to move other objects, which in turn is often blurred with applying magical force to move the object itself, with the direct application of magic.
+The most common magical abilities relate to the element of air: and include the ability control air currents, and to remotely move objects.
+Most strictly this involves moving a mass of air, but by extension includes using air to move other objects, which in turn is often mistaken for applying magical force to move the object itself.

 Basic air magics are regarded as the easiest to learn.
 Many a swordsman with little formal education has picked up a knack to give his opponent a trip or shove at a carefully-chosen moment.
 More grandiose uses of air magic include weatherworking, and the power of magical flight.